DarienLibrary/website_content/content/_finished/museum_passes/museums.md

 * Each pass consists of 2 vouchers.
 * Each voucher admits 1 guest and is valid for 1 ticket to a Special Exhibition.
 * Children under 3 are free.
+* If lost, the replacement fee is $65.
 * [Learn more](https://dar.to/31rK2Uj "Learn more about the American Museum of Natural History")

 Patrons must make an online reservation to enter the Museum lobby.
 At the Museum, visit the Membership Desk in the lobby to exchange the vouchers for a timed entry ticket into the museum and the special exhibit of their choice.